applied-bioinformatics/An-Introduction-To-Applied-Bioinformatics/book/fundamentals/pairwise-alignment.md

 >>> HTML(show_F(seq1, seq2, summed_data, hide_zeros=True))
 ```

-**Step 4**: Next, we'd want to transcribe some of the possible alignments that arise from this process.
+### Step 4: Transcribe some of the possible alignments that arise from this process. <link src="PD0jSR"/>

 We're going to gloss over how to do this algorithmically for the moment, as we'll come back to that in a lot of detail later in this chapter.
 Briefly, what we want to do is start with the longest diagonal and trace it backwards to transcribe the alignment by writing down the characters from each of the two sequences at every row and column corresponding to the diagonal that you're following.
 When we encounter a break in the diagonal, we find the next longest diagonal that starts in a cell that is up and/or to the left of the cell when the previous diagonal you were following ends.
 For every cell that you move straight upwards (non-diagonally), you'd insert a gap in the sequence on the horizontal axis of your matrix.
 For every cell that you move straight leftwards, you'd insert a gap in the sequence on the vertical axis of your matrix.